tomjaguarpaw/H2/posts/next-haskell.markdown

 * Either do notation or comprehensions, not both.

 * Remove `if`.
 The only version of `case` should be a "lambda case".
-  An arguments can be passed to it using the normal means of function application.
+  Any arguments can be passed to it using the normal means of function application.

 * Either arguments should be taken on the left hand side of a